jijosaji1/VendorManagementSystem/README.md

 7. /api/purchase_orders/{po_id}/acknowledge : This endpoint allows POST requests only.
 This endpoint is used to acknowledge a purchase order by  the vendor.
 No data needs to be passed while sending the POST request.

-3.Sending PUT request,  enter the correct uri and provide the correct information and then click on Send.
-To get the details of the vendor or purchase order that needs to be updated, first do a GET request for the specific vendor id or purchase order id.
-Then copy the JSON data and modify it.

-4.Sending DELETE request,  enter the correct uri and then click on Send.